larsmagne/eplot/README.md

 ![chart-gradient3.plt](/images/chart-gradient3.png)

-You can specify the direction -- this is basically just swapping the order of the colors.
+You can specify the direction -- this one is basically just swapping the order of the colors.

 	Gradient: black red right-left above